 The Estes Fund is jointly overseen by the Psychonomic Society and the Association for Psychological Science.

-The 2019 Request for Proposals is now closed.
+The 2021 Request for Initial Proposals is now open.

 The mission of the William K. and Katherine W. Estes Fund is to support the advancement of mathematical psychology, construed broadly, including psychological statistics, experimental methodology, and formal approaches to psychological research.